-The total pension liability was determined by an actuarial valuation as of January 1, 2022 and update procedures were used to roll forward the total pension liability from the valuation date (1/1/22) to the measurement date (12/31/22).
-The following actuarial assumptions were applied to the periods included in the measurement for 2022 and 2021:
+The total pension liability was determined by an actuarial valuation as of January 1, 2023 and update procedures were used to roll forward the total pension liability from the valuation date (1/1/23) to the measurement date (12/31/23).
+The following actuarial assumptions were applied to the periods included in the measurement for 2023 and 2022:

-- Inflation 3.0% - Salary increases 4.25% for 2022 and 2021 - Investment rate of return, net of plan investment expense 6.75% for 2022 and 2021 - Cost-of-Living increases 3.0% on a maximum base of \$14,000 - Mortality 2022: - Pre-Retirement: Pub-2010 Table Healthy Employees (sex-distinct) projected with MP2021 Generational Mortality.
+- Inflation 2.5% - Salary increases 4.25% for 2023 and 2022 - Investment rate of return, net of plan investment expense 6.75% for 2023 and 2022 - Cost-of-Living increases 3.0% on a maximum base of \$14,000.
+Annual cost of living increases are assumed to be 3% of the lesser of the base or annual benefits, following a one time 5% increase for FY23. - Mortality 2023 and 2022: - Pre-Retirement: Pub-2010 Table Healthy Employees (sex-distinct) projected with MP2021 Generational Mortality.
 Separate tables for Groups 1 & 2 (General Employees) and for Group 4 (Public Safety). - Post-Retirement: Pub-2010 healthy annuitant Table (sex-distinct) projected with MP2021 Generational Mortality.
 Group distinctions apply as with actives. - Disabled: Pub-2010 Table for disabled lives (sex-distinct) projected with MP2021 Generational Mortality was used.
 Mortality for accidental disability is assumed to be 50% from the same cause as the disability.
 Separate tables for Groups 1 & 2 and for Group 4.

-- Mortality 2021: - Healthy RP2014 at 2006 Table Healthy Employees (sex distinct) projected with MP2021 Generational Mortality.
-Post-retirement the RP2014 healthy annuitant Table (sex distinct) projected with MP2021 Generational Mortality.
-December 31, 2020 projected with MP2018 Generational Mortality. - Disabled RP2014 at 2006 healthy annuitant Table (sex distinct) projected with MP2021 Generational Mortality set-forward 2 years.
-December 31, 2020 projected with MP2018 Generational Mortality.
-Mortality for accidental disability is assumed to be 50% from the same cause as the disability. - Long-term Expected Rate of Return: - The long-term expected rate of return on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+- Long-term Expected Rate of Return: - The long-term expected rate of return on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The best estimates of geometric long-term expected real rates of return for each major asset class are summarized in the following table:

-Expected Real Rate of Return
+Long-term Expected Real Rate of Return

-Asset Class 2022 2021
+Asset Class 2023 2022

-Domestic Equity 4.71% 3.63%
+Domestic Equity 2.69% 4.71%

-International Equity 5.37 4.36
+International Equity 4.01 5.37

-Fixed Income 2.42 1.07
+Fixed Income 2.44 2.42

-Opportunistic Credit 4.20 3.13
+Opportunistic Credit 3.88 4.20

-Real Estate 4.54 4.29
+Real Estate 3.96 4.54

-Private Equity 7.72 6.75
+Private Equity 6.21 7.72

-^{}Amounts are net of inflation assumption of 2.38% and 2.66%, respectively.
+^{}Amounts are net of inflation assumption of 2.34% and 2.38%, respectively.